tschw/AntTweakBar/README.md

 # AntTweakBar library

-AntTweakBar is a small and easy-to-use C/C++ library that allows programmers to quickly add a light and intuitive GUI into OpenGL and DirectX based graphic programs to interactively tweak parameters.
+AntTweakBar is a small and easy-to-use C/C++ library that allows programmers to quickly add a light and intuitive GUI into OpenGL and DirectX(9, 10, 11) based graphic programs to interactively tweak parameters.

 This package includes the source version of the AntTweakBar library and some